protontypes/LibreSelery/README.md

 ## Github Integration

 Use the [template](https://github.com/protontypes/seleryexample) to integrate OpenSelery into any Github project.
-*Running OpenSelery with Github Action is the most simple way for newcomer and people without a Linux shell.*
+**Running OpenSelery with Github Action is the simplest way for newcomer and people without a Linux shell.**